-When we set the SSIS FTP Task IsRemotePathVariable to False, we have to configure the remote Connection using RemotePath Property.
-Please click on the browse (…) button beside this option to open the remote directory.
+When we set the SSIS FTP Task IsRemotePathVariable to False, we must configure the remote Connection using RemotePath Property.
+Please click the browse (…) button beside this option to open the remote directory.
 From the below screenshot, you can observe the / as the location because it is the root directory of the FTP server.
 Currently, we don’t have any folders to select.
-So we are choosing the root directory as the location to receive the file from the local computer.
+So, we chose the root directory as the location to receive the file from the local computer.

 OverwriteDetination: This property has two options: True and False.
 If we set this property to true, the SSIS FTP Task overwrites the existing files in the Destination path.

 Click OK to finish configuring SSIS FTP Task Editor.